taras-yemets/message-channels-comms-example/README.md

-This is the minimal example of setting up communication between two MessageChannels.
+This is the minimal example of one one `MessagePort` posting a message with another `MessagePort`.

 To run the example: